 In 2010, I received a package in the mail from my Internet Service Provider (ISP).
 What is this?
-Upon opening it, I found a bunch of papers, some appearing to court documents, stating my public IP address downloaded/shared a copyright protected porn movie.
-The owner of the porn movie is suing a bunch of the people who downloaded/shared the movie in Federal Court (located in another State).
+Upon opening it, I found a bunch of papers, some appearing to be court documents, stating my public IP address downloaded/shared a copyright protected porn movie.
+The owner of the porn movie was suing a bunch of the people who downloaded/shared the movie in Federal Court (located in another State).
 I didn’t do this, but as I have others in the residence who use my Internet connection.
 I go around and check the devices to see if the file in question can be found.
 I questioned everyone in the residence, but everyone denied doing it.
-I don’t find the file and as I know I (the registered public IP owner) didn’t do anything wrong, I put it to the side.
+I don’t find the file and as I know (as the registered public IP owner) I didn’t do anything wrong, I put it to the side.
 I thought there is no evidence to support the allegation, so this will go nowhere.
 Some serious family issues soon arose and I never went further with it.

 Sometime later, I got another letter in the mail from a Copyright Troll.
 This is when I started to get worried.
 The letter stated in very clear terms that I was a defendant in a Copyright Infringement case (filed in another State) and I had downloaded/shared a porn movie via BitTorrent on a certain date/time.
 The letter stated that “I” was responsible for this illegal activity and that the copyright owner was prepared to sue me for as much money as they could get ($150K + attorney fees).
 I freaked!
 The letter also explained that there was no excuse or defense to these allegations.
 Bottom line - I was guilty (In their opinion) and if I chose to, they would be kind enough to accept $3K to make the threat of losing everything go away.

 I started to search the Internet for any information on this case, and soon found the term “Copyright Trolls.”
 After that the information started to follow.
 I found the EFF and contacted one of the attorney on their Copyright Defense page.
 This attorney explained to me that this was a legal scam to extract as much money from Doe defendants as possible.
-He also explained the statute of limitation was three-years and since the case was filed in another State, the Troll would have to get someone authorized to practice law in my State to file a case against me here.
+He also explained the statute of limitation was three-years and since the case was filed in another State, the Troll would have to get someone authorized to practice law in my State to file a case against me.
 He said I could get a local attorney to represent me and send the Troll a letter stating 1) I didn’t do it, 2) No evidence on my systems, 3) I will fight you in court if need be, 4) If by some odd chance you win, I will file bankruptcy.
 If I didn’t want to pay an attorney to do this, I could ignore the Troll and it would likely pass.
 As I didn’t have the money to spend on an attorney, I opted to ignore the Troll.